 If you find that pre-planning your characters just isn’t working for you, don’t worry.
 There are many people who skip the planning phase and jump right into it.
 They write intuitively and improvise as they address each of the plot points and their characters’ reactions to them.
 This style isn’t for everyone.
 And it can be hard to keep the characters consistent.
 It’s important though to keep practicing and if one style of writing isn’t working for you, then don’t be afraid to switch gears and approach the problem from a different angle.

-If you need help creating your own list for your characters, then feel free to use ours!
+If you need help creating your own list for your characters, then feel free to use our character worksheet!